dblanding/dsm/readme.md

             * modifying parameters used at various steps, or
             * re-ordering the steps or
             * both.
-        * Almost all CAD applications use a history based modeling kernel.
+        * Pretty much **all** CAD applications in use today have a history- based modeling kernel.
     2. **Dynamic** (sometimes called **Direct**) modeling kernel is more **sophisticated**
         * It keeps track of the *resulting shape* of each solid body, irrespective of the steps taken to arrive at this result.
         * To enable the user to edit shapes, the modeling kernel must be much more sophisticated.